Contrastive Difference Predictive Coding

 \subsection{Comparing to Prior Goal-conditioned RL methods}

 We compare TD InfoNCE to four baselines on an online GCRL benchmark~\citep{plappert2018multi} containing four manipulation tasks for the Fetch robot.
 The observations and goals of those tasks can be either a state of the robot and objects or a $64 \times 64$ RGB image.
 We will evaluate using both versions.
 The first baseline, Quasimetric Reinforcement Learning (QRL)~\citep{pmlr-v202-wang23al}, is a state-of-the-art approach that uses quasimetric models to learn the optimal goal-conditioned value functions and the corresponding policies.
 The second baseline is contrastive RL~\citep{eysenbach2022contrastive}, which estimates the discounted state occupancy measure using $\gL_\text{MC InfoNCE}$ (Eq.~\ref{eq:mc-infonce}).
-Our third baseline is the goal-conditioned behavioral cloning (GCBC)~\citep{ding2019goal, emmons2021rvs, ghosh2020learning, lynch2020learning, sun2019policy, srivastava2019training}.
+Our third baseline is a variant of contrastive RL~\citep{eysenbach2022contrastive} using binary NCE loss.
+We call this method contrastive RL (NCE).
+The fourth baseline is the goal-conditioned behavioral cloning (GCBC)~\citep{ding2019goal, emmons2021rvs, ghosh2020learning, lynch2020learning, sun2019policy, srivastava2019training}.
 We also include a comparison with an off-the-shelf actor-critic algorithm augmented with hindsight relabeling~\citep{andrychowicz2017hindsight, levy2018learning, riedmiller2018learning, schaul2015universal} to learn a goal-conditioned policy (DDPG + HER).